iyifr/h4/README.md

 > H4 is a **lightweight**, **minimal**, and **blazing fast** HTTP framework for productive and fun
 > API development with dart.

-**H4 is a very new framework under very active development.
-It's not advised to for production use.**
+**H4 is a new framework under active development.
+It's not yet ready for production use.**

 ## Features